Batgirl: Year One: Continuity

-Critical reception and legacy
+Critical reception

-The mini-series was generally well received.
+The mini-series was generally well-received.
 The artwork by Marcos Martin and Alvaro Lopez was particularly praised.
 It was described as a "dynamic" retelling of Batgirl's origin story.
 Dixon and Beatty's writing in Batgirl: Year One was commended for "modernizing without losing touch with the essential core of her character".
 The series was also praised for its wit and was voted best mini-series of 2003 by Wizard Magazine.

 It was cited as an inspiration for Faith Erin Hicks's original comic series, The Adventures of Superhero Girl.

-In 2009, Warner Premiere converted Batgirl: Year One into a motion comic.
-Batman: Year Ones executive producer Bruce Timm and co-director Lauren Montgomery expressed interest in producing an animated movie based on Batgirl: Year One.